Bramwell Tovey: Life and career

 Tovey first guest-conducted the Sarasota Orchestra in the 2019–2020 season, prior to the COVID-19 pandemic.
 In August 2021, the Sarasota Orchestra announced the appointment of Tovey as its next music director, effective with the 2022–2023 season, with an initial tenure of four years.
 He was scheduled to take the title of music director-designate on 1 September 2021.

 Personal life

 Tovey was married three times.
 His first marriage in 1982 was to the British oboist Jane Marshall.
-His second marriage, which also ended in divorce, produced a son, Ben, former guitarist for the now split-up metal band Rise To Remain.
-Tovey and a third wife had two daughters, Jessica and Emma.
+His second marriage, which also ended in divorce, resulted in a son, Ben, once guitarist for the metal band Rise To Remain.
+Tovey and his third wife had two daughters.
+Verena de Neovel was his partner at the time of his death.

 He died of a sarcoma on 12 July 2022 at his home in Barrington, Rhode Island, one day after his 69th birthday.
-He is survived by his partner, Verena de Neovel.